walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 # Topic Modeling Case Studies

-In the previous section, we described how a single text could be broken up into a list of word frequencies, and we also suggested that these word frequencies could point us towards the underlying discourses our topics that composed a text.
-T

-**topic modeling**, a machine learning technique that allows you to discover the topics that construct a text.
+In the previous section, we described how a single text could be broken up into a list of word frequencies, and we also suggested a single text might be composed of any number of discourses or topics.
+The different words in a text draw from these topics, so, given lists of word frequencies, we can infer the underlying topics.
+This process is called **topic modeling**, a machine learning technique that allows you to discover the topics that construct a text.
+Topic modeling does so by exercising a variety of statistical protocols over and over again.

 Executing topic modeling projects yourself takes more hands-on programming than we want to introduce in this coursebook.
 So instead of exercising the techniques themselves or offering a tool for doing so, we are going to attempt to describe what topic modeling is and how to interpret results from it using a case study.
 Come talk to either of us in person if you want to go further and explore topic modeling on your own.